cracksoft-corp/newsletter-generation/README.md

 ### Everything else

 Is just a link to something on the internet, really.
 We only segregate to find the correct colour of link buttons, for example to disney+ or netflix or iPlayer, we have the correctly coloured button.

+## Linky dinks

+Need the url for the episode for appley wapply podcasts, and spotify